 Pure is a simple, minimal CSS framework that should be on your radar when you require just the basics of a UI framework to work on your project.
 Pure CSS is led by Yahoo! developers and helps you quickly build responsive web designs.
 When minified and gzipped, the user-friendly framework sizes up to 3.8kb.
 Moreover, Pure CSS has basic styles required for all HTML elements (including, Normalize.css which gives the design a uniform look across all website browsers).
 However, it also allows the developer to add custom grids to save oodles of time when building the page.

 6. Blaze CSS

-The lightweight CSS framework easily reduces its file size because of its modular architecture that allows you to add only the parts you want to use in your project.
+The lightweight CSS framework easily reduces its file size because its modular architecture allows you to add only the parts you want to use in your project.
 This makes your payload small and focused.

 To wrap up